 Look at the current political climate and see that social engineering is a significant factor in politics.
-Social engineering can be many forms, but it all has one underlying goal: to manipulate people into believing what the attacker wants them to think.
-We will explore how social engineering has been used by politicians for centuries to shape public opinion.
+Social engineering can be in many forms, but it has one underlying goal: to manipulate people into believing what the attacker wants them to think.
+We will explore how politicians have used social engineering for centuries to shape public opinion.

 Whether or not social engineering is a threat to the political system has been debated in recent years.
 Social engineering can be “the use of sociological principles, psychology, and human vulnerability to manipulate people performing actions.”

 What is Social Engineering?

 The term “social engineering” refers to the actions and methods used by a person or group of people to influence the behavior of others through manipulation, deception, or coercion.

-Social engineering is the process of manipulating people into providing access to sensitive information.
+Social engineering is manipulating people into providing access to sensitive information.

 Social Engineering is a method of influencing people through non-technical means.
 It’s usually used to gain secret information or get someone to do something they would typically not do.

-Social Engineering is a process of manipulation of people into doing things.
+Social Engineering is a process of manipulating people into doing things.
 This can be done in person or over the phone, and it’s used for both malicious and benign purposes.

 Social Engineering in Politics

 One of the most significant ways of social engineering is politics.
-The primary reason for this is because politicians can use words to change people’s perceptions and sometimes the reality of a situation.
+The primary reason is that politicians can use words to change people’s perceptions and sometimes the reality of a situation.

 Social Engineering is a topic that has gotten mainstream attention recently due to the new president.
 But what is Social Engineering?
 How does it work?
 And how can we identify it?

-Social engineering is a concept that has been used by politicians for many years.
-When they want to get themselves elected, they often rely on the tactics of social engineering to do so.
+Social engineering is a concept that politicians have used for many years.
+When they want to get themselves elected, they often rely on social engineering tactics to do so.

 Social engineering is a cyber-attack in which an attacker uses deception and social manipulation to manipulate people performing actions.